bearsunday/bearsunday.github.io/manuals/1.0/en/html.md

 ## Twig vs Qiq

-While [Twig](https://twig.symfony.com) defaults to implicit escaping and has a proprietary syntax for control structures, [Qiq](https://qiqphp-ja.github.io) is a native PHP template that requires explicit escaping and minimizes proprietary syntax.
-Qiq]() is a native PHP template that requires explicit escaping and minimizes proprietary syntax.

-Twig was first released in 2009 and has a large user base.
-Qiq is a new template engine released in 2021.
-The Twig codebase is large and feature-rich, while Qiq is compact and simple.
+[Twig](https://twig.symfony.com) was first released in 2009 and has many users, [Qiq](https://qiqphp.com) is a new template engine released in 2021.

+Qiq is a newer template engine released in 2021.Twig　defaults to implicit escaping and uses Twig's own syntax for control structures.
+In contrast, Qiq requires explicit escaping and is based on PHP syntax.
+The Twig code base is large and feature-rich, while Qiq is compact and simple.

+### Syntax comparison

 PHP
 ```php